megatops/bit-peek/README.md

 # Bit Peek for Visual Studio Code

 Bit Peek can display various forms (binary, hexadecimal, decimal, octal, ASCII) of numbers on a simple mouse cursor hover action, in a very easy to read format.
-Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek).
+Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek) and [Open VSX Registry](https://open-vsx.org/extension/dingzhaojie/bit-peek), compatible with Arduino IDE 2.x.

 ## Features